Quotation mark: French

-Legacy support of narrow non-breakable spaces was done at rendering level only, without interoperability as provided by Unicode support.
-High-end renderers as found in Desktop Publishing software should therefore be able to render this space using the same glyph as the breaking thin space U+2009, handling the non-breaking property internally in the text renderer/layout engine, because line-breaking properties are never defined in fonts themselves; such renderers should also be able to infer any width of space, and make them available as application controls, as is done with justifying/non-justifying.

-In old-style printed books, when quotations span multiple lines of text (including multiple paragraphs), an additional closing quotation sign is traditionally used at the beginning of each line continuing a quotation; any right-pointing guillemet at the beginning of a line does not close the current quotation.
-This convention has been consistently used since the beginning of the 19th century by most book printers, but is no longer in use today.
-Such insertion of continuation quotation marks occurred even if there is a word hyphenation break.
-Given this feature has been obsoleted, there is no support for automatic insertion of these continuation guillemets in HTML or CSS, nor in word-processors.
+In old-style printed books, when quotations span multiple lines of text (including multiple paragraphs), an additional closing quotation sign is traditionally used at the beginning of each line continuing a quotation; this right-pointing guillemet at the beginning of a line does not close the current quotation.
+This convention was consistently used from the beginning of the 19th century by most book printers, but is no longer in use today.
+Such insertion of continuation quotation marks was rigidly maintained, even at a word hyphenation break.
+Since these continuation marks are obsolete in French, there is no support for automatic insertion of continuation guillemets in HTML or CSS, nor in word-processors.
 Old-style typesetting is emulated by breaking up the final layout with manual line breaks, and inserting the quotation marks at line start, much like pointy brackets before quoted plain text e-mail:

-Unlike English, French does not set off unquoted material within a quotation by using a second set of quotation marks.
+Unlike English, French does not identify unquoted material within a quotation by using a second set of quotation marks.
 Compare: